Chat with us on Facebook

 Intouniversity - mentors under Intouniversity are attached to a group of mentees aged 10-17 (depending on preferences/availability).
 Provide your mentee invaluable advice and companionship on weekly/fortnightly basis.
 Sessions can be held either online or at the Intouniversity office (Kensington).

 Be it online or physical (in schools), guiding the character growth of younger children or providing direction/advice to older youths, SFC provides a variety of mentoring opportunities suited to different preferences and commitment capacities.
 Moreover, all mentors will recieve extensive training from our mentoring partners to ensure you are ready and confident in engaging with your young mentees.
 While prior mentoring experience is not required, we stress the importance of commitment to and active participation in the full length of each project.

-Finally, we will be introducing our inaugural advocacy subcommittee.
-Be part of a small, capable and driven group of individuals dedicated to actively advocating for Children's rights and issues through both stand alone events and effective promotion of projects planned by other subcommittees.
+Founded in the midst of the COVID-19 pandemic, the advocacy team found themselves planning a range of speaker events and informational campaigns in an unknown, unpredictable climate.
+Be part of this small, capable and driven group of individuals dedicated to actively advocating for Children's rights and issues in a multitude of topics and contexts.
 Members will hone their communication and campaigning skills by

 1. actively reaching out to organisations and speakers aligned with SFC's beliefs and